Make My Holiday Seafood Cheese Ball!

 - 3 teaspoons Worcestershire sauce

-- 1 cup drained lump crab meat or chopped artificial crab meat
+- 1 cup drained lump crab meat or finely chopped artificial crab meat

 - 1/2 cup chopped green onions - white and green parts